my-name-is-D/object-detection-Motion-Nao-webots/world/README.md

 The joint pose are mesured at a given interval and written in a csv file.

+This code subscribes to 2 topics: the left arm and right arm

 here you have info about how to control the motors, the time, create and manipulate motions (in closeopenhand and in the loop part)